Lamachan Hike

 Below is a view of Bruce's Stone by Loch Trool with Mulldonoch behind.
 This stone monument is in honour of a battle in the Scottish Wars of Independence, fought here in April 1307.

 The hill/mountain across the loch is the 1,840 ft Mulldonoch with the 2,352 ft Lamachan behind that.
-Mulldonoch is the first peak to be climbed on this photo tour.
+Mulldonoch is the first peak to be hiked on this photo tour.
 Getting to Mulldonoch entails a 2 mile walk around Loch Trool via a forest road.

 Bruce's Stone image